EffectOrientedProgramming/book/Chapters/04_Superpowers.md

   effect7
 ```

-## Effect Example 8.
+## Effect 8.
 Maybe we don't want this to run at all?

 Now that we have added all of these superpowers to our process
   , our lead engineer lets us known that a certain user should be prevented from using our system.